Ajam of Bahrain: Third generation (1950s–1970s)

 By 1971, after Bahrain's independence, Gulf Iranians in Bahrain had become less overt in their nationalism.
-Across the Gulf, Iranian communities generally aligned their political and national activities with the interests of the indigenous Arab populations.
+Across the Persian Gulf, Iranian communities generally aligned their political and national activities with the interests of the indigenous Arab populations.

 Post Revolution

 After the Iranian Revolution, Gulf Iranians, including both Iranian-descended Bahrainis and expatriates, remained politically inactive, particularly during the Iran-Iraq War.
 This inaction, aimed at avoiding conflicts with Gulf governments, earned some enmity from Bahrain's Arab Shi'a community for perceived indifference to local grievances.

-Dr. Bushehri recounts that the "Khomeini Revolution" created a rift between the Ajams of Bahrain.
-Majority of Bahraini Iranians were opposed to the Revolution, but they started supporting it over time.
-And then they realized it is not any better, but rather with revolutionary and religious slogans.
+Dr. Bushehri recounts that the "Khomeini Revolution" created a rift between the Ajams of Bahrain; initially, the majority of Bahraini Iranians were opposed to the Revolution, but they began to support it over time.
+However, they then realised that the fall of the Shah did not improve conditions, but merely covered them up with revolutionary and religious slogans:

 We were proud of the revolution because it overthrew the Shah.
 It removed from us the worry of ambitions and expansion.
 But we got in new labyrinths and greed of a different kind wrapped in revolutionary and religious slogans.